carmen yulin cruz

 Cruz promised to call the president out on "every lie, every hypocrisy and every ill fated action against the people of Puerto Rico," adding that even his "insensitive, incapable, and vindictive" nature won't allow him to escape the death of 3,000 on his watch."

-San Juan Mayor Carmen Yulin Cruz criticized President Donald Trump after he claimed his administration’s efforts in Puerto Rico in the aftermath of Hurricane Maria "is one of the best jobs that has ever been done.”
+In September 2018, Cruz criticized the president after he claimed his administration’s efforts in Puerto Rico “is one of the best jobs that has ever been done.”

 “If he thinks the death of 3,000 people os [sic] a success God help us all,” Cruz said in part.